St. John Climacus's Orthodox Church, Warsaw: The upper section

-The patron of the church is devoted to the holy monk, John Climacus.
-According to the original design, the church was supposed to be extremely modest in comparison with other Orthodox churches built by the Russians in Warsaw, as it was completely devoid of frescoes on the walls.
-This was a result of the building being in the cemetery.
-Currently the walls are decorated with paintings by Adam Stalony-Dobrzański and Sotiris Pantopulos.
-Adam Stalony-Dobrzański made the stained glass windows of the church.
+The patron of the church is John Climacus.
+According to the original design, the church was intended to be extremely modest in comparison with other Orthodox churches built by Russians in Warsaw, as it was completely devoid of wall frescoes.
+This was because the building was located in the cemetery.
+The walls are currently decorated with paintings by Adam Stalony-Dobrzański and Sotiris Pantopulos.
+Adam Stalony-Dobrzański also made the stained-glass windows of the church.

-The iconostasis is the work of Alexandr Murashko, who had previously performed the work of decorating (among others), the Church of the Archangel Michael in Warsaw.
-His Orthodox icons are clearly influenced by the work of Viktor Vasnetsov, in particular images of the saints of St Volodymyr's Cathedral in Kyiv.
+The iconostasis is the work of Alexandr Murashko, who had previously decorated, among others, the Church of the Archangel Michael in Warsaw.
+His Orthodox icons show a clear influence from the work of Viktor Vasnetsov, particularly the images of saints in St Volodymyr's Cathedral in Kyiv.
 The iconostasis is carved from oak.
-It has three-rows, decorated with small columns in the style of the Romanesque Revival, with rosettes and acroterion.
-In the first row of icons on the door of deacons, is a scene of the Annunciation and four images of the Evangelists.
-Traditionally, the left side was an icon of a patron of the church, and on both sides of the royal doors – images of Jesus Christ and the Virgin Mary.
-On the right side is as icon of St. Jerome.
-Over the royal doors are a much smaller, rectangular icon of Christ of the Acheiropoieta type.
-The second row of icons formed present St. Alexandra, St. Basil the Great, the Last Supper, St. John Chrysostom and St. Nicholas.
-The highest area are composed of round icons of St. Peter, St. Paul and a centrally located Trinity.
+It has three rows and is decorated with small columns in the style of the Romanesque Revival, as well as with rosettes and acroteria.
+In the first row of icons, the deacons' doors contain a scene of the Annunciation and four images of the Evangelists.
+Traditionally, the left side contained an icon of the church's patron, while both sides of the royal doors contained images of Jesus Christ and the Virgin Mary.
+On the right side is an icon of St. Jerome.
+Above the royal doors is a much smaller rectangular icon of Christ of the Acheiropoieta type.
+The second row of icons presents St. Alexandra, St. Basil the Great, the Last Supper, St. John Chrysostom and St. Nicholas.
+The highest section is composed of round icons of St. Peter, St. Paul and a centrally located Trinity.